zimolzak/active-learning/Readme.md

 In a bag-of-words encoding of a textual field, one adds a distinct feature for each vocabulary word; the feature's value for a given example is the number of times that word occurs in that example.
 We used a categorical encoding for short textual fields, including the station (i.e., the hospital) identifier, the VISN (i.e., the region) identifier, the units of the lab test, and the LOINC code associated with the lab test.
 We used as-is the numerical fields describing the distribution of the associated lab test results, including the number of associated results, and their minimum value, maximum value, and percentile information.
-Additionally, we added as a feature a Kolmogorov-Smirnov statistic that compares, for an individual example lab test, the distribution of that test's results relative to the overall distribution of all positive training examples' results.
+Additionally, we added as a feature a Kolmogorov-Smirnov statistic that compares, for an individual example lab test, the distribution of that test's results relative to the overall distribution of all positive training examples' results [citation needed].

 We evaluated this basic system using seven datasets that had been already adjudicated by VA experts.
 These datasets, and basic information about them, are shown in Table **tableDatasets**.

-Table **tableDatasets** should show:
-* The target we are looking for, e.g. hemoglobin
-* If possible, the query or queries used to generate candidates
-* The number of examples overall
-* The number of examples labeled positive and negative

 We compared the performance of three algorithms in the context of this basic system: logistic regression with an L1 penalty (also known as the least absolute shrinkage and selection operator, or LASSO), support vector machines (SVM), and random forests.
 We used 10-fold cross validation to evaluate the accuracy of the system using each algorithm.

 Active learning
 --------

-We enhanced this basic system with a pool-based active learning approach.
+We enhanced this basic system with a pool-based active learning approach [citation needed].
 We considered several active learning approaches.
 A baseline approach is to randomly sample the next example to label.
 A simple approach is to choose as the next example to label the example for which the margin between the model's probability of a positive label and that of a negative label is minimized.
 For example, if the system is uncertain about an example's label, so it assigns the probability of a positive label to be 51 percent and that of a negative label to be 49 percent, then the margin is 2 percent; in contrast, the margin if the probability of a positive label is 99 percent and that of a negative label is 1 percent is 98 percent.
-Another approach is variance reduction, in which the next example is chosen so as to maximally reduce the prediction variance.
+A third approach is variance reduction, in which the next example is chosen so as to maximally reduce the prediction variance.
 For logistic regression, variance reduction constitutes a stepwise optimal approach to choosing the next example [Schein].

 We evaluated the efficacy of these (three?) active learning statistics for the purpose of lab adjudication as follows.
-Using the seven adjudicated datasets summarized in Table **tableDatasets**, we simulated the active learning process under Random Forests and each statistic.
+Using the seven adjudicated datasets summarized in Table **tableDatasets**, we simulated the active learning process under Random Forests and each statistic. **FIXME is this true?
+What AL stat does SVM use, etc.?**
 We plotted learning curves, showing, for each dataset, the 10-fold cross validation accuracy at each step in the active learning process, i.e., after each additional example was labelled (with its previously adjudicated ground truth label) in the simulation.

 Operationalizing as web application
 --------

-This interface was designed as a single-page web application, with a front-end written in ReactJS and a back-end written in Python.
+An interface was designed as a single-page web application, with a front-end written in ReactJS and a back-end written in Python.
 The interface allows users to view both the original table of data elements and the feature matrix that the learning algorithm is based on.
 These tables can be looked at separately or viewed side-by-side.
 The tables can be sorted by any column, including, most importantly, the active learning statistic of interest.